, Nahid Rahmani1

 , Enayatollah Bakhshi3

-Methods: A systematic review and meta-analysis examined neurofeedback interventions in adults with CLBP.
-Searches of PubMed, Web of Science, Scopus, CINAHL, and EMBASE (2000–February 2025) identified 1,993 records, with five studies (four randomized trials and one case series) meeting inclusion criteria.
-Study selection and data extraction were performed independently by two reviewers, with disagreements resolved by a third.
-Pooled analyses used a random-effects model with REML estimation.
-Methodological quality was assessed using the PEDro scale and AMSTAR 2.
+Materials & Methods A systematic review and meta-analysis examined neurofeedback interventions in adults with CLBP.
+Search in PubMed, Web of Science, Scopus, CINAHL, and EMBASE (January 2000–February 2025) identified 1993 records, with 5 studies (4 randomized trials and 1 case series) meeting the inclusion criteria.
+Study selection and data extraction were performed independently by two reviewers, with disagreements resolved by a third one.
+Pooled analyses used a random-effects model with REML (restricted maximum likelihood) estimation.
+Methodological quality was assessed using the PEDro (the Physiotherapy Evidence Database) scale and AMSTAR (the measurement tool to assess systematic reviews) 2.
 Pain outcomes were reported as standardized mean differences (SMDs, 95% CI), and heterogeneity was evaluated using the I² statistic.

 | Rights and permissions | |